samster/karaf-recipes/README.md

 karaf-recipes
 =============
-* IMPORTANT:  Currently, project fails at runtime when trying to reference wrapped bundle inside features.xml (inside KAR)
-* Basic recipes for a Karaf project.
+* Basic recipes for a Karaf project for Karaf 2.3.2.
 Includes an example of a OSGI service, REST service, ui, kar app, and distribution

 ### How do I get set up? ###